No green grass or girls in this city, just great arcade racing

-The Burnout racing game series has until this point been about driving fast, crashing, and repeatedly pressing A to advance through about a million confirmation, warning, and congratulatory screens.
-Allow me to give you an example of the kind of punishment one had to endure for the act of finishing a race in first place:
+The Burnout racing game series has, until this entry, been about driving fast, crashing, and repeatedly pressing A to advance through about a million confirmation, warning, and congratulatory screens.
+Allow me to give you an example of the kind of punishment one had to endure for the act of finishing a race in first place in Burnout 3: Takedown…

 “CONGRATULATIONS!”
 Press “A”.